OverLookk/Outlook-Generator/readme.md

 ## Usage

 1. Run the script `main.py`:
-2. The script will open a Chrome browser window and start creating Outlook email accounts automatically.
+2. The script will open a Chrome browser window and start creating Outlook email accounts semi-automatically.
-3. After completion, the email and password used for each account will be saved in `accounts.txt`.
+3. Manually complete the captcha when prompted during the account creation process.

 ## Notes